CorCanavan/whats-for-dinner/README.md

 - A user is able to select the dish option "Entire Meal" and click the "Let's Cook" button to populate an entire meal which includes a side, main and dessert option from the list of possible dishes for all categories.

 ## Illustrations
-- Before User has selected a dish option:
+- Before user has selected a dish option:
 <img width="1440" alt="Before_Selection" src="https://user-images.githubusercontent.com/97919748/162592845-adf8f86b-e1f6-4d61-9ddd-3a4fe7de0c2b.png">

 - After user has selected the "Side" dish option and clicked the "Let's Cook" button: